Feb Pre-Arrival Checklist

 Vehicle Registration: For those who choose to bring a vehicle to campus, you will need to register your car and purchase a parking pass here.

-Begin Online Orientation Modules: Prior to arrival to campus, you will be required to complete online orientation modules to help you begin your jouney at Middlebury College.
+Begin Online Orientation Modules: Prior to arrival to campus, you will be required to complete online orientation modules to help you begin your journey at Middlebury College.
+You can now begin by logging in here.

 Writing Self-Placement Survey: All first-year students are required to complete the Writing Self-Placement Survey.
 Students will be emailed a link to the survey and information about the writing placement and advisement processes.
 Students will not be automatically placed into any courses.
 Instead, they can self-select into WRPR 100/101 based on placement advice and faculty advisement.
 Contact Genie Giaimo, email@example.com—Assistant Professor of Writing and Rhetoric and Writing Center Director—with any questions.